Richy-Z/Raptor-Lake-Refresh-Hackintosh/README.md

 | 🪭 Case Fans | [Corsair iCUE AR120 Digital RGB](https://www.corsair.com/uk/en/p/120mm-fans/co-9050167-ww/icue-ar120-digital-rgb-120mm-pwm-fan-triple-pack-co-9050167-ww#tab-techspecs) | 59 CFM, 120mm | This is controlled by the Corsair iCUE Commander Core XT, so you won't be able to control it either from macOS. | They look pretty in the case and circulate air optimally. 🧊 |
 | ⛑️ Case | [Asus Prime AP201](https://www.asus.com/uk/motherboards-components/gaming-cases/prime/asus-prime-ap201-tempered-glass-microatx-case/) | microATX, Mini Tower |   | Really easy to work with, given its small size. 👏🏻 |
 | ⚡️ Power Supply | [Corsair HX1000 Platinum](https://www.corsair.com/uk/en/p/psu/cp-9020139-uk/hx-series-hx1000-1000-watt-80-plus-platinum-certified-fully-modular-psu-uk-cp-9020139-uk) | 1000W, Fully modular |   | Really efficient and powerful. 🔌 |

+## 🤔 Thinking about Hackintoshes...
+For many years, Hackintoshing has been a great art of tinkering with your system, modifying stuff, etc, just to get Apple software on non-Apple hardware.
+And although hackintoshing has been absolutely amazing, it has been clear that it has been dying a slow death over the past few years since the introduction of Apple Silicon.

+Although raw performance is almost always better than real Apple products, especially with this system, it actually just seems to be slower than the "real deal" (Apple) regardless.
+This is because Apple has had almost 4 years to work on, improve and optimise macOS for their own silicon and the effort has very clearly paid off.

+Now, its important to mention that Hackintoshing actually comes at a very slight performance cost - or at least with this system.
+I seem to lose 200-300 points in single core in Geekbench on macOS when compared to Windows and 3,000 points in multi-core testing between macOS and Windows.
+Additionally OpenCL is a lot faster on Windows than on macOS with the Geekbench.
+Granted, some of these performance costs are a bit negligible in daily use, but the limitations of the Intel platform on macOS become apparent once you delve a bit deeper.

+macOS Developers have moved on and almost completely abandoned Intel as a platform all together.
+For example, Crossover does not support DirectX 12 applications on Intel, and it is limited to Apple Silicon only.
+(Although tbh, the CrossOver team isn't to blame here - it's actually Apple to blame for GPTK... but anyways).
+Virtualisation platforms have also seen abandonment but lets not really dwindle from the main point.
+The point I'm trying to make is that the ***feel*** of macOS simply being fast and amazing isn't there when you're not using Apple Silicon.
+The performance cost being so negligible doesnt make this feeling for macOS' responsiveness and just "niceness" in general make sense.